List of Steel Beam Posts-part-4.

 Introduction to plastic theory-part of list of steel beam posts-part-4.

-Easy illustration for collapse load for indeterminate beam.
+Easy illustration for the collapse load for an indeterminate beam.

-This is the 32nd post of the Steel beam Posts-part-4 which includes a solved problem, how to determine the plastic moment, and the collapse load value for a beam that is fixed at one end and has roller support at the other end, the beam is loaded by a concentrated load.
+This is the 32nd post of the Steel beam Posts-part-4 series, which includes a solved problem, how to determine the plastic moment, and the collapse load for a beam fixed at one end and with a roller support at the other, loaded by a concentrated load.

 This is the link for post 32: the Collapse load for the indeterminate beam.